Product planning: Qualitative and Quantitative Research

-Both qualitative and quantitative marketing research techniques can be used within marketing research.
+Both qualitative marketing research and quantitative marketing research techniques can be used within marketing research.
 The aim of qualitative research is to gather an in-depth understanding of human behavior and the reasons that govern such behaviour.
 The qualitative method investigates the why and how of decision making, not just what, where, when.
 Hence, smaller but focused samples are more often used than large samples.
 Quantitative research refers to the systematic empirical investigation of social phenomena via statistical, mathematical or numerical data or computational techniques.
 The objective of quantitative research is to develop and employ mathematical models, theories and/or hypotheses pertaining to phenomena.

 Market researchers use quantitative and qualitative research to gain better and more complete perspectives about a market segment or hypothesis.
 Qualitative research involves consideration and analysis that are non-numerical in nature, which includes questions of "how" and "what".
 Qualitative research is suited to solve the problem areas of basic market exploratory studies, product development and diagnostic studies.
 In market exploratory studies, the research findings can be used to define consumer segmentations in relation to a product brand or understand the dimensions which differentiate between brands.
 In new product development, product, packaging, positioning and advertising information can be collected through researching to confirm a new product proposition.
 In diagnostic studies, qualitative research is used to determine how the brand image has changed since the start of an advertising campaign.